Italy to hike VAT as strikers protest austerity

 Measures ranging from a tax on high earners, retirement delays for some university graduates, cuts to local government funding or the abolition of small town councils have been proposed, then dropped with bewildering speed.

-(Writing by James Mackenzie; Additional reporting by Catherine Hornby in Rome and Jonathan Gould and Edward Taylor in Frankfurt; editing by Paul Taylor and Andrew Heavens)
+(Writing by James Mackenzie; Additional reporting by Catherine Hornby in Rome, Jonathan Gould and Edward Taylor in Frankfurt and Rene Wagner and Andreas Rinke in Berlin; editing by Paul Taylor and Jon Boyle)